K - Type of primary keysV - Type of value changes@InterfaceStability.Evolving public interface KTable<K,V>

 Each record in this changelog stream is an update on the primary-keyed table with the record key as the primary key.

-is either defined from a single Kafka topic
+A KTable is either defined from a single Kafka topic that is

-can be transformed record by record, joined with another KTable
+A KTable can be transformed record by record, joined with another KTable or KStream, or

 interactive queries API.